Woodlands Memory Care of Rockland

 - If you haven’t already done so, designate someone to act as the individual’s legal representative, for example, a durable power of attorney (DPOA), durable power of attorney for health care (DPOA-HC) or guardian.
 You may want to consult with an attorney.

-- If your loved one will be relocating to the Lewiston area from another community, you may want to seek out a local Lewiston-area physician to provide her/his primary care in the future.
+- If your loved one will be relocating to the Rockland area from another community, you may want to seek out a local Rockland-area physician to provide her/his primary care in the future.

 - We will rely on you to help us become familiar with your family member.
 Consider creating a “life story” for your loved one including things like his/her daily routine, food preferences, activities enjoyed, nicknames, etc.